dojoengine/book/docs/pages/toolchain/torii/sql.md

 ## Model and Event Tables

-When a model is registered, Torii creates a table with the model tag `<NAMESPACE>_<MODEL_NAME>`.
+When a model is registered, Torii creates a table with the model tag `<NAMESPACE>-<MODEL_NAME>`.
 The fields of the model are prefixed with `external_` in the table.
 Since currently `Sqlite` is used, the model tag as a table name must be escaped using double quotes when sending a query.

 In the current implementation, Torii will store all the fields that are a primitive type (that can be stored in a felt or converted to string like `ByteArray`).
-For the other types (including arrays or enums), a new table is created with the name `<NAMESPACE>_<MODEL_NAME>$<FIELD_NAME>`.
+For the other types (including arrays or enums), a new table is created with the name `<NAMESPACE>-<MODEL_NAME>$<FIELD_NAME>`.
 This is about to change for an easier querying.

 ## Endpoint queries